bonfire night in 2020

 - Keep pets indoors

-Top tip for sparklers – Stick a sparkler in the top of a carrot, as the carrot is easier for little hands to grasp and keeps their skin away from the sparkler heat.
-Keep a bucket of water nearby to put used sparklers in as they are still incredibly hot long after they have gone out.
-Sparklers should not be given to children under five and children should always be supervised.
+**Top tip for sparklers:** Stick a sparkler into the top of a carrot—this makes it easier for little hands to hold while keeping their skin away from the heat.
+Keep a bucket of water nearby to dispose of used sparklers, as they remain extremely hot even after burning out.
+Sparklers should never be given to children under five, and all children should be supervised at all times.

-- Check for hedgehogs and other wildlife before lighting your bonfire.
+- Check for small animals, like hedgehogs, before lighting your bonfire.

-- Don’t build bonfires close to trees, hedges or sheds.
+- Don’t build bonfires near trees, fences, or buildings.

-- Don't light a bonfire under an electricity cable.
+- Never light a bonfire under power lines.

-- Make sure that the bonfire is out and surroundings are made safe before leaving.
+- Ensure the bonfire is fully extinguished and the area is safe before leaving.

-We hope these guidelines will help you have a safe bonfire night!
+We hope these guidelines help you have a safe and fun firework night!

 Baa for now x